 "A mobile ad-hoc network (MANET) is a selfconfiguring network of mobile routers and associated hosts connected by wireless links."
 [1].
+MANET is more vulnerable than wired network due to mobile nodes, threats from compromised nodes inside the network, limited physical security, dynamic topology, scalability and lack of centralized management.
+Because of these vulnerabilities, MANET is more prone to malicious attacks.
 MANET is the new emerging technology which enables users to communicate without any physical infrastructure regardless of their geographical location, that's why it is sometimes referred to as an "infrastructure less" network.
 Ad hoc networking allows the devices to maintain connections to the network as well as easily adding and removing devices to and from the network.
 Due to nodal mobility, the network topology may change rapidly and unpredictably over time.
-The network is decentralized, where network organization and message delivery must be executed by the nodes themselves.
 Message routing is a problem in a decentralize environment where the topology fluctuates.
 While the shortest path from a source to a destination based on a given cost function in a static network is usually the optimal route, this concept is difficult to extend in MANET.
-MANET is more vulnerable than wired network due to mobile nodes, threats from compromised nodes inside the network, limited physical security, dynamic topology, scalability and lack of centralized management.
-Because of these vulnerabilities, MANET is more prone to malicious attacks

-The traffic types in ad hoc networks are quite different from those in an infrastructure wireless network, including:
+The traffic types in ad-hoc networks are quite different from those in an infrastructure wireless network, including: